- DTP Success Team

 In standardized testing, every minute counts.

 Standardized testing is an essential aspect in which academic performance is measured.
-However, not all standardized tests are created equally.

-How CLEP Exams Results Are Scored:
+How CLEP Exams Are Scored:

 CLEP exams utilize a scoring system that may initially appear complex.